pushfoo/octo-termlib/docs/style_conventions.md

 ## Includes & Overrides

-Much like C/C++, it uses
+Much like C/C++, this project uses defines to prevent repeating includes and definitions.
+These constants use `TERMLIB_` as a
-defines to prevent repeating includes and definitions.
-These constants use `TERMLIB_` as a prefix:
+prefix:

 | Type         | Example                 | Corresponding guard constant      |
 |--------------|-------------------------|-----------------------------------|